graphcore/tutorials/feature_examples/popart/custom_operators/README.md

 ### File structure

 * `cube_op_example/cube_fn_custom_op.cpp` The C++ implementation of the cube operation
-* `cube_op_example/Makefile` A pre-configured Makefile to build the cube op example
+* `cube_op_example/Makefile` A pre-configured Makefile to build the cube operator example
 * `leaky_relu_example/leaky_relu_custom_op.cpp` The C++ implementation of the leaky relu operation
-* `leaky_relu_example/Makefile` A pre-configured Makefile to build the leaky relu op example
+* `leaky_relu_example/Makefile` A pre-configured Makefile to build the leaky relu operator example
 * `leaky_relu_example/run_leaky_relu.py` A script to run a simple model that uses the leaky relu op
 * `leaky_relu_example/test_lrelu.py` A pytest script to test the operator
 * `README.md` This file.